pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 :::

-Token Logic Modules (TLMs) processing involves:
+Token Logic Module (TLM) processing consists of the following sequential steps:

 1. `TLM pre-processing` - General pre-processing to determine the number of tokens to settle per claim.
 2. `TLM processing` - Iteration through all of the TLMs one by one.